kabyadeb/linux_debian/connect wifi in recovery mode.md

   ```
   ip a
   ```
-- Look for an interface that resembles `wlan0` or similar.It may differ in different computer
+- Look for an interface that resembles `wlan0` or similar.(Replace `wlan0` with your actual wireless interface name.)

 ### 4. Install `wpa_supplicant` (if necessary)